-Paul Appelbaum proposed that forensic psychiatry establish its own principles.
-He suggested that a duty to justice would be the ruling imperative, with the core values of truth-telling and respect for persons being of equal weight to beneficence and nonmaleficence.
-He warned, however, that the pursuit of truth and justice should be balanced by respect for persons, the same principle operating in other parts of social discourse.
-He commented that this approach protects the individual from any possible harm in the pursuit of justice but is not in direct conflict with the demands imposed by the pursuit of justice.
+Paul Appelbaum proposed that forensic psychiatry establish its own principles.3 He suggested that a duty to justice would be the ruling imperative, with the core values of truth-telling and respect for persons being of

-In a previous paper, I argued that correctional psychiatrists should be qualified forensic psychiatrists.
-The primary reason for this is that forensic psychiatrists are well versed in and alert to ethics dilemmas.
+In a previous paper, I argued that correctional psychiatrists should be qualified forensic psychiatrists.4 The primary reason for this is that forensic psychiatrists are well versed in and alert to ethics dilemmas.
 Also, forensic psychiatrists are well equipped to handle boundary violations, which are a common occurrence in correctional settings, and they have a working knowledge of the interaction between the correctional and forensic hospital and legal systems, which is essential.
 Forensic psychiatrists know the relationship between crime and mental disorders, including the role played by substance use disorders.
 They have experience with and knowledge about treating specific disorders, such as antisocial personality disorders, paraphilias, and anger problems, which are typically outside general psychiatrists' knowledge.

 Traditional medical and psychiatric codes of ethics (e.g., those of the American Medical Association, Canadian Medical Association, American Psychiatric Association, Canadian Psychiatric Association, American Academy of Psychiatry and the Law, and Canadian Academy of Psychiatry and the Law5-10) cover broad areas but are not specific enough in resolving the ethics dilemmas that may confront correctional mental health workers daily.
 Some of these, although referred to as guidelines, provide guidance on a balancing approach but rarely on the specific problems encountered by correctional mental health workers.
-Consequently, the expectations of the dual roles and responsibilities may reduce to a set of common values, norms, and obligations applicable to correctional and forensic contexts.
-Changing roles between ethics stances from one day to the next does not, however, resolve the dilemma.
+Consequently, the expectations of the dual roles and responsibilities may reduce to a set of common values, norms, and obligations applicable to correctional and forensic contexts.11 Changing roles between ethics stances from one day to the next does not, however, resolve the dilemma.